mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ...
 ```

 And they did.
 We have 10 people who rented a bike to ride for less than a minute and 10 seconds.
 Taking a short ride on a rental bike is much cheaper with a subscription.
 Let's see how many of these riders were not subscribers.
-I'm adding another condition, where the *usertype* is not equal to subscriber
+I'm adding another condition, where the *usertype* is not equal to subscriber.

 ```javascript
 { "tripduration": { "$lte": 70 }, "usertype": { "$ne": "Subscriber" } }